PPF vs Ceramic Coating - The Key Difference

 Both products perform well in Dubai's extreme climate, but they degrade differently.

-PPF lasts 7–10 years and eventually needs replacement when the film becomes cloudy, yellows, or loses its self-healing ability.
-Quality films from Suntop, XPEL and 3M are engineered for high-UV environments like Dubai.
+PPF lasts 7 to 10 years and eventually needs replacement when the film becomes cloudy, yellows, or loses its self-healing ability.
+Quality films from Suntop, XPEL, and 3M are engineered for high-UV environments like Dubai and carry 10-year warranties that do not exclude Gulf climate zones.

 The Best Choice: PPF + Ceramic Coating

-For maximum protection, the answer isn't "either/or" — it's both.
+For maximum protection, the answer is not either/or, it is both.
 Apply PPF first for physical impact protection, then ceramic coat over the top for hydrophobic properties, UV resistance, and enhanced gloss.

-Many of our clients choose this approach for new vehicles — protecting their investment from day one with both physical and chemical barriers.
-It's the gold standard in automotive paint protection.
+Many of our clients choose this approach for new vehicles, protecting their investment from day one with both physical and chemical barriers.
+It's the gold standard in automotive paint protection, as recognised by the International Detailing Association.
+For a full breakdown of PPF and ceramic coating packages and pricing, see our PPF and ceramic coating package guide.